-Omnibus Client Account18
+Omnibus Client Account 19

-Under this account type, at the level of the CCP, the CCP Transactions and assets that relate to them in the CCP's accounts are segregated from:
+Under this account type, at the level of the CCP, the CCP Transactions and assets that relate to them in the CCP'sCCP's accounts are segregated from:

-- any CCP Transactions we are clearing for our own account (our House Transactions) (including corresponding assets in the CCP's accounts) at the CCP; - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to any of our other clients that have opted for an Individual Client Account; and - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to your clients and any clients of our other clients (regardless of whether they have opted for a Basic Omnibus Indirect Client Account or a Gross Omnibus Indirect Client Account).
+- any CCP Transactions we have cleared are clearing for our own account (our HouseTransactions) and any (including corresponding assets we have provided as margin for those House in the CCP's accounts) at the CCP; - any CCP Transactions at the CCP. (including corresponding assets in the CCP's accounts) relating to any of our other clients that have opted for an Individual Client Account; and - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to your clients and any clients of our other clients (regardless of whether they have opted for a Basic Omnibus Indirect Client Account or a Gross Omnibus Indirect Client Account).